 Bikepacking Bags & Packs

-The most significant gear innovation that has helped popularise bikepacking is the commercial availability of bike-specific soft bags.
-Replacing traditional racks and panniers, these consist of a framebag, a handlebar bag or harness, a seat pack and peripheral bags.
-Light, rattle free and tailored to modern mountain bikes, they’ll optimize your bike’s carrying capacity without adding significantly to its weight, or affecting the way it handles.
-Most are made by small-scale cottage industries; some are custom made on a piece by piece basis, and others are available pre-designed to fit certain frame brands and sizes.
+The most significant gear innovation that has helped popularize bikepacking is the commercial availability of bike-specific soft bags.
+Replacing traditional racks and panniers, these consist of a framebag, a handlebar bag or harness, a seat pack, and peripheral bags.
+Light, rattle free and tailored to modern mountain bikes, they’ll optimize your bike’s carrying capacity without significantly adding to its weight or affecting the way it handles.
+Most are made by small-scale cottage industries – some are custom made on a piece by piece basis, and others are available pre-designed to fit certain frame brands and sizes.
 Consider investing in a seat pack and roll bag first, then a framebag when you’ve settled on a bike you’re happy with.
-Alternatively, look at our Hobo Kit for ideas on how to get by with what you already have.
-Or if you have access to a sewing machine, make your own!
+Alternatively, check out our ideas below on how to get by with what you might already have.